Foxboro couple again launches area food drive

-Greg and Kathy Spier and their Spier Family Foundation are matching every donation made beginning today through Aug.
+Greg and Kathy Spier and their Spier Family Foundation are matching every donation made through Aug.
 22 up to $25,000.

 When the Spier Family Kindness for Kids Challenge is met, it will result in $50,000 to benefit food security initiatives through the Hockomock Area YMCA.